 - Show strength and confidence: women don’t like vulnerable men

-The Manual is divided among two major parts: theoretical information and more practical information.
+The Manual is divided in two parts: theoretical information and more practical information.

 Men and Women Are Equally Valuable

-The author makes the point that our society tells us that women are more valuable.
+The author says that our society tells us that women are more valuable.

 And that’s why men chase women, buy them gifts and generally treat them like hot and rare commodity.

-He says it’s because putting women first is good for society and societies that cherished women beat those who don’t.
+He says it’s because putting women first is good for society and societies that cherished women beat those who didn’t.